 A joint endeavor with the Honors College and the Cullen College of Engineering, this program gives top engineering students opportunities to take more challenging courses and to pursue undergraduate research activities.
-The program includes a structured engineering curriculum, beginning with Honors Introduction to Engineering in your first semester.
-The curriculum continues with Problem Solving and Computing in your second semester.
+The program includes a structured engineering curriculum, beginning with Honors Introduction to Engineering (ENGI 1100H) in your first semester.
+The curriculum continues with Computing for Engineers (ENGI 1331H) in your second semester.
 As you begin your sophomore year of study, you will have Honors course opportunities every semester through graduation.

-See page 39 for the Honors Engineering Program course listings.
+See page 40 for the Honors Engineering Program course listings.

-Please note that ENGI 1100H (Intro to Engineering) is intended for first time in college (FTIC) students only.
+Please note that ENGI 1100H is intended for first time in college (FTIC) students only.